does concrete stick to plastic bucket

 What Materials Does Concrete Not Stick To?

 Working with concrete is not without its issues.
 And this is the case when you are dealing with materials that you don’t want to have concrete sticking to.
-As discussed early on in the article, there are several materials that concrete does not stick to.
+As discussed earlier in the article, there are several materials that concrete does not stick to.

 Materials That Concrete Will Not Adhere To